how to build a low-code MVP

 2. Prioritize critical features

 The first iteration of your low-code MVP project should only contain critical features.
-This condition improves the speed-to-market without hand-coding and expensive development software.
-But how do you not overstuff your prototype with features if your audience has several problems?
-Glad you asked.
+It improves the speed-to-market without hand-coding and expensive development software.
+So as not to overstuff your prototype with features, prioritize functionality that solves the critical problem.

-Prioritize functionality that solves the critical problem.
-Then, pick capabilities that are necessary for your MVP to work.
 Every other feature should be brushed off until future versions.
 Alternatively, you can use low-code platforms to integrate third-party features into your MVP via APIs.

 3. Pick the development technique